-With more than 21,000 alumni worldwide, there is much to celebrate!
-The evening will recognize the 2016 Distinguished Alumnus of the Year honoree Thomas Kurtz, Legacy Award recipient Ralph Graff and Young Alumna of the Year winner Kecia Bal.
+The evening recognized the 2016 Distinguished Alumnus of the Year honoree Thomas Kurtz, Legacy Award recipient Ralph Graff and Young Alumna of the Year winner Kecia Bal (pictured at right with Dr. Spectar).

-Proceeds from this event provide scholarships to deserving students.
+Proceeds from this annual event provide scholarships to deserving students.

 Distinguished Alumnus of the Year - Thomas Kurtz, class of ’77.